Academic Regulations and Catalog Rights

-As long as a student maintains continuous attendance at CSU San Marcos, or a combination of CSU campuses and California Community Colleges, his/her catalog rights are protected, and thus his/her catalog term(s) for the graduation requirements listed above, are protected.
-See Section V for the definition of continuous attendance.
+As long as a student maintains continuous attendance at CSU San Marcos, or a combination of CSU campuses and California Community Colleges, their catalog rights are protected, and thus their catalog term(s) for the graduation requirements listed above, are protected.
+See Section VI for the definition of continuous attendance.

 II.
 Typical Circumstance for Transfer Students

 Transfer students attending a California Community College will be automatically assigned the graduation requirements for the Major and/or Minor, General University requirements, and General Education requirements in effect for the term of admission to the university.
 A student may elect different catalog rights (according to the eligibility described above in Section I) in order to be subject to different graduation requirements.

 III.
 Special Circumstances for Major and (Optional) Minor Requirements

 If a student is following an earlier version of a Major/Minor in which their department has discontinued or modified required courses, the department will authorize appropriate substitutions.

 If the Major/Minor requirements change, a student may select the catalog term for Major/Minor requirements in effect at the time the student requests the change.
 The student may also select the catalog term for General University and General Education requirements to be the same as that of the Major or Minor requirements.

 If, while enrolled, a student declares or changes their Major / Concentration / Option / Track / Minor, the student may select the catalog term for the Major or Minor requirements in effect at the time of the declaration or change.
 The student may also select the catalog term for General University and General Education requirements to be the same as that of the Major or Minor requirements.

 Regardless of the previously declared catalog term(s), when a student applies for graduation, they may select the catalog term for any of the graduation requirements in effect (1) at the time the student applies for graduation or (2) at the time the student graduates.